City of El Segundo Business Registration Finance Department (310) 524-2317 TaxInquiries@elsegundo.org

 If you have any questions concerning your registration or other requirements, our staff members will gladly assist you.
 Contact us at TaxInquiries@elsegundo.org

-Once you have obtained a Business Registration Tax Certificate, a courtesy renewal will be e-mail in December.
+Once you have obtained a Business Registration Tax Certificate, a courtesy renewal will be e-mailed in December.
 If you do not receive a renewal notice, please contact the Revenue Division at TaxInquiries@elsegundo.org.
 Failure to receive a renewal notice does not relieve the business owner of responsibility to renew the Business Registration.

 Change in Ownership: Business Registration Tax Certificates are not transferable.
 A change requires a new Business Registration application.